Are you looking for information on how to host a Twitter chat? Then this guide is for YOU.

-I’ve been on Twitter for around seven years; I find that joining organized conversations on Twitter is not only beneficial but is also strategic.
-The guide below serves as a checklist of best practices that I have gleaned over the years both as an active participant of Twitter and also as a Twitter chat host.
+I’ve been on Twitter for almost a decade; I find that joining organized conversations on Twitter (read: Twitter chats) are not only beneficial but are also strategic.
+The guide below serves as a checklist of best practices that I have gleaned and learned over the years both as an active participant of Twitter and also as a Twitter chat host.

 Hosting a Twitter chat is work.
 It is fun, but it is, still, WORK.

 A few questions that you may need to think about before hosting one.

 - Why are you doing it?

 - Is it beneficial for your business?
 How so?

 - Is it beneficial to your audience?
 How so?

 - Do you have enough followers to invite?